 Portrayals Imagined and Observed

-The current exhibition at the Blue Hill Art & Cultural Center delves into the imagination and upon artist’s individual perception.
+A previous exhibition at the Blue Hill Art & Cultural Center delves into the imagination and upon artist’s individual perception.
 An exhibition of diverse works by a wide range of artists, the show of paintings, drawings and prints engage the viewer.